siennabates/siennabates.github.io/content/resume/index.md

 ## Experience

 Mimecast | Technical Solutions Engineer | Jan 2025 – Present
-- Moving into this role in early 2025, contributions to it TBD
+- Moved into this role in early 2025, contributions to it TBD

 Mimecast | Customer Success Manager, Enterprise Accounts | Jan 2024 – Jan 2025
 - Manage a portfolio of enterprise level customer accounts, identifying growth opportunities and driving upsell or cross-sell initiatives.